Fatty liver disease: Signs and symptoms

 Often there are no or few symptoms.
 Occasionally there may be tiredness or pain in the upper right side of the abdomen.

 Complications

 Fatty liver can develop into hepatic fibrosis, cirrhosis or liver cancer.
-For people affected by NAFLD, the 10-year survival rate was about 80%.
-The rate of progression of fibrosis is estimated to be one per 7 years in NASH and one per 14 years in NAFLD, with an increasing speed.
+For people affected by MASLD, the 10-year survival rate was about 80%.
+The rate of progression of fibrosis is estimated to be one per 7 years in MASH and one per 14 years in MASLD, with an increasing speed.
 There is a strong relationship between these pathologies and metabolic illnesses (diabetes type II, metabolic syndrome).
 These pathologies can also affect non-obese people, who are then at a higher risk.

-Less than 10% of people with cirrhotic alcoholic FLD will develop hepatocellular carcinoma, the most common type of primary liver cancer in adults, but up to 45% people with NASH without cirrhosis can develop hepatocellular carcinoma.
+Less than 10% of people with cirrhotic alcoholic FLD will develop hepatocellular carcinoma, the most common type of primary liver cancer in adults, but up to 45% people with MASH without cirrhosis can develop hepatocellular carcinoma.

 The condition is also associated with other diseases that influence fat metabolism.